Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Astrophysical constraints on the DM parameter space

 Figure~\ref{mr} shows the joint constraints on the DM mass $m_\chi$ and the Fermi momentum $q_f$, from the maximum mass and tidal deformability bounds.
 The left and right plots correspond to the stiff EoS1 and the soft EoS18, respectively.
 The unshaded ``Allowed region'' represents the combinations of DM parameters that are consistent with current astrophysical observations.
 Two primary observational bounds constrain this region: The first, labeled $M_{max} < 2.0\,M_\odot$ (gray shaded region), excludes the parameter space where the DM admixture softens the EoS to such an extent that the star can no longer support a maximum mass of at least two solar masses, the observational requirement from PSR~J0348+0432 and PSR~J0740+6620 \cite{Demorest:2010bx, Antoniadis:2013pzd}.
 The second constraint, labeled $\Lambda > 580$ (red shaded region), rules out parameter combinations that would result in a tidal deformability for a $1.4\,M_\odot$ star larger than the upper limit derived from gravitational wave event GW170817 \cite{LIGOScientific:2017vwq, LIGOScientific:2018cki}.

 For the stiff EoS (left plot), two distinct exclusion mechanisms shape a well-defined allowed ``island.''
 At low $q_f$ (i.e., negligible DM admixture), the models are too extended and yield $\Lambda_{1.4} > 580$ (red region).
 This red boundary recedes as $q_f$ increases and as $m_\chi$ becomes larger, reflecting the tendency of dark matter to reduce stellar radii and tidal deformabilities.
 At the same time, increasing $q_f$ lowers the maximum mass, which carves out the gray, upper-right exclusion region associated with $M_{\rm max} < 2\,M_\odot$.
 Between these two exclusion zones lies a well-defined allowed region, constrained to $0.02 \leq q_f \leq 0.06$ and $43\,\mathrm{GeV} \leq m_\chi \leq 1000\,\mathrm{GeV}$.
 So for a given stiff EoS, these constraints only exclude a relatively small portion of the parameter space at high DM coupling values.
+Note that while this figure defines the strictly allowed physical region, the relative likelihood of parameters within the white region are not equally probable.
+That can be seen in Figure \ref{fig:posterior_mx_qf} for the marginalized probability distributions.

 For the soft EoS (right plot), the tidal deformability constraint does not become active (no red region) because these models are already compact.
 Instead, the $2\,M_\odot$ requirement dominates: even modest DM admixtures further suppress the maximum mass, so most of the plane is excluded by $M_{\rm max} < 2\,M_\odot$ (gray region).
 The allowed region is therefore a narrow sliver confined to small $q_f$ and relatively heavier $m_\chi$, illustrating that soft EoSs are less compatible with significant dark matter content.
 Overall, the figure highlights that the viable ALP-mediated DM parameter space is highly sensitive to the underlying nuclear EoS: for stiff EoSs, both $\Lambda_{1.4}$ and $M_{\rm max}$ act in concert to localize an allowed band, whereas for soft EoSs the $2\,M_\odot$ bound alone leaves only a very restricted region at low $q_f$.
 This demonstrates the discriminating power of combining mass and tidal-deformability constraints when probing DM physics in NSs.